sfu-nml/flexodeal-lite/README.md

 - Call make.
 A simple call to ```make``` should suffice.
 - Run the code.
 This either achieved by calling ``` make run``` or ```./dynamic-muscle parameters.prm control_points_strain.dat control_points_activation.dat ```.
 A folder with the current timestamp will be created.
 This is where the results of your execution will be stored.

+## How long does it take to run?

+In an Intel i5-9600K (3.70 GHz x 6) machine the code with its default settings (dynamic) takes about 6 minutes to complete 500 ms of simulation.
+In turn, the quasi-static code (`set Type of simulation = quasi-static`) takes only 18 seconds!
+That speaks volumes about the nonlinearity of the dynamic problem.

 ## Latest line count

 ```